Why The Arts Matter

 6. Greater Columbus Arts Council internal research based on audits from grantee organizations

 7. Attendance from 2015, the most recently completed season for arts and sports.
-Sports attendance of 3,288,739 from publicly available home game attendance for the following teams: COlumbus Blue Jackets, Columbus Clippers, Columbus Crew SC, Ohio Machine and men’s and women’s football, basketball, ice hockey, lacross and soccer and women’s field hockey at The Ohio State University.
+Sports attendance of 3,288,739 from publicly available home game attendance for the following teams: Columbus Blue Jackets, Columbus Clippers, Columbus Crew SC, Ohio Machine and men’s and women’s football, basketball, ice hockey, lacrosse and soccer and women’s field hockey at The Ohio State University.
 Arts attendance of 5,212,745 compiled from physical attendance at 91 central Ohio arts and cultural organizations as submitted to Americans for the Arts for the Arts & Economic Prosperity 5 study to be released in June 2017.

 8. Phone survey by Saperstein & Associates of registered voters in Franklin County, 2016.